 Carrier aircraft attack Maloelap Atoll, Marshalls.

-• May 18.
+- May 18.
 Redeployment from Europe underway.
+Troops get 30-day leave in U.S. in-transit

 B-29 atomic bomb air group arrives on Tinian.